A School-Community-University Partnership

 Margaret is the Uplift Manager and brings a background in Health Education and non-profit leadership with decades of experience working for the YMCA both in Canada and around the world.
 She is a proven collaborative leader with an outcomes and service driven approach and has extensive experience in operations management, quality improvement initiatives, project management, growth initiatives, strategic planning and stakeholder relations.

 Healthy Populations Institute, Research Projects Coordinator

 Jennifer joined the Healthy Populations Institute in 2017 before completing a bachelor’s degree in Management with Major in Environment, Sustainability, and Society at Dalhousie University.
-As part of her role as Research Projects Coordinator at HPI, Jennifer provides Financial Administrative services for UpLift, overseeing the management of project funds.
+As part of her role as Research Projects Coordinator at HPI, Jennifer is the Finance Administrator for UpLift, overseeing the management of project funds.
 Jennifer’s responsibilities with Uplift include developing project budgets, monitoring project finances, preparing financial reports for funders as well as liaising with funders, government officials, and Research and Legal Services.